How to Fix WordPress Login Redirect Loop Issue

-Being stuck in the WordPress login page can be frustrating.
+Being stuck on the WordPress login page can be frustrating.
 Fortunately, there are several ways to solve this issue.
-Take a look at this article as we’ll uncover how to solve WordPress login redirect loop issue using three simple methods.
+Take a look at this article as we’ll uncover how to solve the WordPress login redirect loop issue using three simple methods.

 Depending on its cause, there are three ways to solve the WordPress login redirect loop issue: clearing browser cookies and cache, restoring .htaccess file, and deactivating themes and plugins.

 Be sure to back up your WordPress site first before making any major changes to avoid data loss

 While they are beneficial to your site, cookies and cache can cause the WordPress login redirect loop issue.
 The problem arises when your browser’s cookies and cache still hold onto old information or use outdated WordPress files.